 Her top speed is 17.0 kn and she boasts a maximum range of 3500.0 nm when navigating at cruising speed, with power coming from two MTU diesel engines.
 She can accommodate up to 10 guests in 5 staterooms, with 20 crew members.
 She has a gross tonnage of 1998.0 GT and a 13.5 m beam.

-The naval architecture was developed by Lurssen, who has architected 64 other superyachts in the BOAT Pro database, and the interior of the yacht was designed by Flavia Alves De Sousa and Marco Zanini - she is built with a Teak deck, a Steel hull, and Aluminium superstructure.
+The naval architecture was developed by Lürssen, who has architected 67 other superyachts in the BOAT Pro database, and the interior of the yacht was designed by Flavia Alves De Sousa and Marco Zanini - she is built with a Teak deck, a Steel hull, and Aluminium superstructure.

-SKAT is currently sailing under the Cayman Islands flag, the 2nd most popular flag state for superyachts with a total of 1230 yachts registered.
-She is currently located at the superyacht marina Vilanova Grand Marina – Barcelona, in Spain, where she has been located for 1 week.
+SKAT is currently sailing under the Cayman Islands flag, the 2nd most popular flag state for superyachts with a total of 1288 yachts registered.
+She is known to be an active superyacht and has most recently been spotted cruising near Bahamas.
 For more information regarding SKAT's movements, find out more about BOAT Pro AIS.